gyeongminsu/gyeongminsu/README.md

 And From July 2023 to July 2024, I had been working as the 20th Vice Club President of [Tobig’s, the AI & Big data Union Academic Club in Korea](https://tobigs-datamarket.github.io/).

-Finally, I am also very interested in the phisolophy of science(e.g. Scientific Realism/Anti-Realism, Kuhn's Normal Science).
+Finally, I am also very interested in the philosophy of science(e.g. Scientific Realism/Anti-Realism, Kuhn's Normal Science).

 The link to my social site is as follows.